djbieber/stratifyd-user-guide/docs/source/dataconnectors.rst

 To generate an API key:

-1. go to Settings in the left-hand menu from the Signals homepage.
+1. go to Settings in the left-hand menu from the Stratifyd homepage.

 2. In the Settings page, click the button to generate an api key towards the bottom.